kubinka0505/demucs/README.md

 If you have a GPU, but you run out of memory, please use `--segment SEGMENT` to reduce length of each split. `SEGMENT` should be changed to a integer.
 Personally recommend not less than 10 (the bigger the number is, the more memory is required, but quality may increase).
 Create an environment variable `PYTORCH_NO_CUDA_MEMORY_CACHING=1` is also helpful.
 If this still cannot help, please add `-d cpu` to the command line.
 See the section hereafter for more details on the memory requirements for GPU acceleration.

 Separated tracks are stored in the `separated/MODEL_NAME/TRACK_NAME` folder.
-There you will find four stereo wave files sampled at 44 100 Hz: `drums.wav`, `bass.wav`, `other.wav`, `vocals.wav` (or `.mp3` if you used the `--mp3` option).
+There you will find four stereo wave (or MP3, if you `--mp3` flag used) files sampled at 44 100 Hz:
+- `drums.wav`
+- `bass.wav`,
+- `other.wav`
+- `vocals.wav` .

-All audio formats supported by `torchaudio` can be processed (i.e. WAV, MP3, FLAC, Ogg/Vorbis on Linux/Mac OS X etc.).
-On Windows, `torchaudio` has limited support, so we rely on `FFmpeg`, which should support pretty much anything.
+- All audio formats supported by `torchaudio` can be processed (i.e. WAV, MP3, FLAC, Ogg/Vorbis on Linux/Mac OS X etc.).
+  - On Windows, `torchaudio` has limited support, so we rely on `FFmpeg`, which should support pretty much anything.

-Audio is resampled on the fly if necessary.
+- Audio is resampled on the fly if necessary.
-The output will be a wave file encoded as int16.
+- The output will be a wave file encoded as int16, unless other flag used.
-- You can save as float32 wav files with `--float32`, or 24 bits integer wav with `--int24`.
-- You can pass `--mp3` to save as mp3 instead, and set the bitrate with `--mp3-bitrate` (default is 320 kb/s).

 It can happen that the output would need clipping, in particular due to some separation artifacts.
 Demucs will automatically rescale each output stem so as to avoid clipping.
 This can however break